mikaws/lyric-overlay/README.md

 **A simple C++ desktop application for displaying real-time lyrics over your screen.**

+**WARNING:** If you build and compile the project it won't run.
+I still need to update the docs with some valious information

 ## About
 LyricOverlay is a lightweight program that fetches the currently playing track from **Spotify** and displays the lyrics as an overlay.
 It runs in the background and stays on top of other applications.
 There's only support for Windows, but the project could be cross-plataform in the future.

+## Support
+- Only Windows, but I will try to make it compatible with Linux and MacOS

 ## Features
 - **Spotify Integration** – Fetches the current song in real-time (1s).